AqwamCreates/DataPredict-Neural/docs/Tutorials/GettingStartedWithDeepReinforcementLearning.md

 while true do

-  local previousEnvironmentFeatureVector = {{0, 0, 0, 0, 0}} -- We must keep track our previous feature vector.
+  local previousEnvironmentFeatureTensor = {{0, 0, 0, 0, 0}} -- We must keep track our previous feature tensor.

   local action = 1

   for step = 1, 1000, 1 do

-    local currentEnvironmentFeatureVector = fetchEnvironmentFeatureVector(previousEnvironmentFeatureVector, action)
+    local currentEnvironmentFeatureTensor = fetchEnvironmentFeatureTensor(previousEnvironmentFeatureTensor, action)

-    action = DeepQLearning:predict(currentEnvironmentFeatureVector)[1][1]
+    action = DeepQLearning:predict(currentEnvironmentFeatureTensor)[1][1]

-    local reward = getReward(currentEnvironmentFeatureVector)
+    local reward = getReward(currentEnvironmentFeatureTensor)

-    DeepQLearning:categoricalUpdate(previousEnvironmentFeatureVector, reward, action, currentEnvironmentFeatureVector, 0) -- update() is called whenever a step is made.
-The value of zero indicates that the current environment feature vector is not a terminal state.
+    DeepQLearning:categoricalUpdate(previousEnvironmentFeatureTensor, reward, action, currentEnvironmentFeatureTensor, 0) -- update() is called whenever a step is made.
+The value of zero indicates that the current environment feature tensor is not a terminal state.

-    previousEnvironmentFeatureVector = environmentVector
+    previousEnvironmentFeatureTensor = environmentTensor

-    local hasGameEnded = checkIfGameHasEnded(environmentVector)
+    local hasGameEnded = checkIfGameHasEnded(environmentTensor)

     if hasGameEnded then break end

   end

   QLearningNeuralNetwork:episodeUpdate(1) -- episodeUpdate() is used whenever an episode ends.
 An episode is the total number of steps that determines when the model should stop training.
-The value of one indicates that the current environment feature vector is a terminal state.
+The value of one indicates that the current environment feature tensor is a terminal state.

 end